clean-arch-enablers-project/cae-framework/README.md

 This is the frame of perspective which is going to define a software, according to the clean architecture literature.

-Once that is defined and implemented at the source code level, the next step is to engage in defining what is going to execute the use cases _(components called primary adapters)_ and what is going to provide for the use cases during their executions _(components called secondary adapters)_.
+Once it is defined and implemented at the source code level, the next step is to engage in defining what is going to execute the use cases _(components called primary adapters)_ and what is going to provide for the use cases during their executions _(components called secondary adapters)_.
 It is only at that moment, after having built the use cases, that it matters whether or not they will end up being available as Kafka Topic Consumers, Spring MVC Endpoints, AWS Lambda Functions or whatever.
 It is only then that it matters if the database will be SQL or NoSQL, if the data will be retrieved from a REST API or directly from a database.

 When the use cases are built in a well defined manner, it is possible to reuse them in any flavor.